 To reach the forest, you need to take a boat from the Gowain Ghat.
 Two wetlands are found in the southern portion of the forest: Shimul Beel Haor, and Neia Beel Haor.

 Almost 72 species of plants are found in the forest.
-The river is covered by a tree tops like an umbrella, as is apparent from an aerial view of the area.
+The river is covered by a treetops like an umbrella, as is apparent from an aerial view of the area.
 During the dry season, you might come upon mongoose.
 Snakes are also available in the forest.
-Many species of birds such as Dove, Water Fowl, Eagle, Parrot, Kingfisher etc also spreads their wings and sings in the forest.
+Many species of birds such as Dove, Water Fowl, Eagle, Parrot, Kingfisher, etc also spreads their wings and sings in the forest.

-Bichnakandi is some 25 kilometers away from North of Sylhet City.
+Bichnakandi is some 25 kilometers away North of Sylhet City.
 You can either go through Sylhet-Gowainghat road and reach Hadarpur to take a boat to bichanakandi or you can take a CNG autorickshaw to reach Hadarpur.

 Hakaluki haor: Large, deeply flooded wetlands are commonly known as Haor in Bangladesh. where Hakaluki haor is one of them. visit haor mainly during the rainy season to enjoy the natural view of the waterscape.
-Travelers from all around the world visits Hakaluki during heavy rain in the monsoon season.
+Travelers from all around the world visit Hakaluki during heavy rain in the monsoon season.
 Because in this season rain causes overflow of the huge waterbody and ultimately develop a magnificent natural beauty.
 There is a special place of biodiversity locally called ‘Pakhi ghor‘ means ‘The nest of the Birds’.
 Seasonal birds gather here in the swamp areas.
 There is also a ‘Haor Visiting Centre’ for the tourists where people will be able to know about the haor.
 This center helps tourist from local and abroad.